Division 7A Loan Deed

 6. Build a Div 7A Loan Deed for the shareholders, children and loved ones.
 Anyone who may get some money from the company

 7. Ensure that your Div 7A Loan deed is ‘revolving’.
-This means you don’t have to do a new one every year.
+This means you do not have to do a new one every year.
 The same Div 7A Loan Deed deals with each new ‘7-year loan’ you create each year.

 Repaying Division 7A loans by Journal Entry